fscorrupt/awesome-stars/README.md

 - [FabryB/New-KrbtgtKeys.ps1](https://github.com/FabryB/New-KrbtgtKeys.ps1) - This script will enable you to reset the krbtgt account password and related keys while minimizing the likelihood of Kerberos authentication issues being caused by the operation.
 - [byteben/Win32App-Migration-Tool](https://github.com/byteben/Win32App-Migration-Tool) -
 - [iantrich/list-card](https://github.com/iantrich/list-card) - 📰 Display sensor list data in a table
-- [tugich/SetupPackagerIntune](https://github.com/tugich/SetupPackagerIntune) - This application helps you to package your setup files for Intune faster and easier with the official Win32 Content Prep Tool, without entering any commands manually in the console.
 - [toniebox-reverse-engineering/teddycloud](https://github.com/toniebox-reverse-engineering/teddycloud) - teddyCloud is an open source server replacement for the Boxine Cloud
 - [moonlight-stream/moonlight-android](https://github.com/moonlight-stream/moonlight-android) - GameStream client for Android
 - [moonlight-stream/Internet-Hosting-Tool](https://github.com/moonlight-stream/Internet-Hosting-Tool) - Enable Moonlight streaming from your PC over the Internet with no configuration required